About

 Was I really equipped to make sound decisions in such high-stakes situations?

-After years of reflection, I realized that I relied too far heavily on instinct and intuition.
-I didn't acknowledge the potential benefits of quantitative methods to help me form more effective strategies, spot alternative options, and quantify uncertainty and risk.
+After years of reflection, I realized that I relied too heavily on instinct and intuition.
+I didn't acknowledge the potential benefits of quantitative methods to help me form more effective strategies, spot alternative options, and better understand uncertainty and risk.
 Undoing this mental model has been a long and arduous process.

-Today, my journey involves a search for the advice and strategies I could have given my younger self, the mental models I could have used to make more effective decisions and reduce the inherent risks.
+Today, I'm searching for advice and strategies I could have given my younger self, and to be a better decision maker as a mountaineer.
+What models can I use to make more effective decisions and manage risk?

-Through my ongoing learnings, I strive to share the insights I've gained here, along with other tips and tricks that come my way.
+I'll try to share the insights I've gained, along with other tips and tricks that come my way.
 If you're willing to lend a hand, let's connect and navigate this journey together.

 Why Bandit Kings?